aburnsy/aburnsy/README.md

 - 👋 Hi, I’m @aburnsy
-- 👀 I’m interested in ...Data Analytics and Full Stack Web Development
+- 👀 I’m interested in ...Data Analytics
-- 🌱 I’m currently learning ...Redux + Thunk
+- 🌱 I’m currently learning ...Polars
 - 💞️ I’m looking to collaborate on ...Anything at all
 - 📫 How to reach me ...PM